Sustainable Learning Framework

 Use Open Education Resources – Leverage teaching, learning, and research materials in any medium – digital or otherwise – that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation, and redistribution by others with no or limited restrictions.

-Convene Structured Learning in Communities – Communities of Practice are groups of people who come together to improve their practice and co-create knowledge in a structured and facilitated format in which a shared language is used discussion, reflection, and content creation.
+Convene Structured Learning in Communities – Communities of Practice are groups of people who come together to improve their practice and co-create knowledge in a structured and facilitated format in which a shared language is used for discussion, reflection, and content creation.
 In teaching, Communities of Inquiry are focused on developing teaching presence, social presence, and cognitive presence.

 Provide open systems for online teaching and learning.